pac4j/pac4j/documentation/docs/user-profile.md

 - a remember-me nature (`isRemembered()`)
 - a linked identifier (`getLinkedId()`)

-In fact, the root class of the profiles hierarchy is the [`BasicUserProfile`](https://github.com/pac4j/pac4j/blob/master/pac4j-core/src/main/java/org/pac4j/core/profile/BasicUserProfile.java).
+In fact, the root class of the profile hierarchy is the [`BasicUserProfile`](https://github.com/pac4j/pac4j/blob/master/pac4j-core/src/main/java/org/pac4j/core/profile/BasicUserProfile.java).
 It implements the [`UserProfile`](https://github.com/pac4j/pac4j/blob/master/pac4j-core/src/main/java/org/pac4j/core/profile/UserProfile.java) interface.

 This is for specific use cases when you want a minimal user profile.